Required

 When a prior conviction or criminal record cannot be sealed, consider applying for a certificate of rehabilitation in New York City to retain employability and restore lost civil rights in the state.
 These documents are available in two forms: Certificate of Relief from Disabilities (and forfeitures) and a Certificate of Good Conduct.
 Many first-time offenders are eligible for a Certificate of Relief of Disabilities and they may be issued both at sentencing or anytime thereafter by the court or state parole office.

 For individuals with multiple felony convictions, a Certificate of Good Conduct may be issued in its stead by the Department of Corrections but requires a minimum probationary period to pass with no new arrests before an application can be made.
-To determine whether you are eligible for either form of relief, consider consulting with a top New York City expungement lawyer about the specifics of your case.
+To determine whether you are eligible for either form of relief, consider consulting with a top expungement lawyer about the specifics of your case.

 What are the Collateral Consequences of a Criminal Conviction?